paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/hidden-treasure-of-pyrenee.md

 Next, we will then move on to Casteil and climb up to the sublime abbey of St.Martin du Canigou, a jewel of Romanesque art in the heart of Canigou massif.
 Built in 1001 by a Count of Cerdanya, this majestic abbey stands at an altitude of 1094 meters on a rocky spur overlooking the Cady Valley.
 We will take a guided tour to admire the church Notre-Dame-sous-Terre ( Our lady from under the earth ) which is the highest 11th century church, it's cloister and it's amazing marble capitals.
 Approching the abbey, a stairway will will lead up to a viewpoint for some fine picture opportunities with the breath-taking view over the whole monastery.

-Them, drive to Arles-sur-Tech.
-Dinner and night at Arles-sur-Tech End Option
+Them, drive to Parles.
+Dinner and night at Parles.
+End Option

 ### Day 6:  Eus - Prieuré de Serrabone - Castelnou - Salses-le-Château